-Only participants randomised to Arm 5 will attend the D210 visit.
+Only participants randomised to Arm 5 (who have received a vaccination at D182) will attend the D210 visit.
 Participants will be assessed for local and systemic adverse events and an interim history will be taken.
 Diaries (paper or electronic) will be reviewed.
 Observations and physical examination will be performed if clinically indicated.